Scarlet Street: Production

 Scarlet Street reunited director Fritz Lang with actors Edward G. Robinson, Joan Bennett and Dan Duryea, who had worked with him in The Woman in the Window (1944).
 The film was based on the French novel La Chienne (literally The Bitch) by Georges de La Fouchardière, which had been dramatized on stage by André Mouëzy-Éon, and cinematically as La Chienne (1931) by director Jean Renoir.
 Lang's film Human Desire (1954) was based on another Renoir film, La Bête humaine (1938), which was based on Émile Zola's novel on the same name.
 Renoir was said to have disliked both of Lang's films.

 Scarlet Street is similar to The Woman in the Window in its themes, cast, crew and characters.
-Robinson again plays a lonely middle-aged man, and Bennett and Duryea once more play the criminal elements.
 Both films were photographed by Milton R. Krasner.
 Walter Wanger, who produced the film, had earlier produced Lang's 1937 film You Only Live Once.

-Though Scarlet Street is considered a film noir classic along with Lang's earlier film The Woman in the Window, Robinson, who noticed the thematic similarities between the two, found the production of Scarlet Street monotonous and was eager to finish it and move on to other projects.
+Though Scarlet Street is considered a film noir classic, along with Lang's earlier film The Woman in the Window, Robinson, who noticed the thematic similarities between the two, found the production of Scarlet Street monotonous and was eager to finish it and move on to other projects.
 Robinson had also disliked making The Woman in the Window.

 Twelve paintings created for the film by John Decker were sent to the Museum of Modern Art in New York City for exhibition in March 1946.